-Jon Huntsman Sr., Utah billionaire and philanthropist, dies
+Correction: Obit-Jon Huntsman Sr story

 Huntsman stepped down from his role in December and his son Peter Huntsman took over as the company's leader.
 His father continued to serve on the company's board of director and was named chairman emeritus.

+"He leaves behind a great company, but even more so, a legacy of optimism, ethical behavior and philanthropy that will serve as his greatest accomplishments," Peter Huntsman said in a statement.

-After amassing his fortune, Huntsman gave $10 million the University of Utah in 1992 to establish the Huntsman Cancer Institute, a research center dedicated to finding a cure through human genetics.
+After amassing his fortune, Jon Huntsman gave more than $100 million in the mid-1990s to establish a research center at the University of Utah dedicated to finding a cure for cancer through human genetics.
+Huntsman, who lost both his parents to cancer and fought his own battle with the disease, eventually gave more than $400 million to the Huntsman Cancer Institute and its foundation.

-Two years later, he gave $100 million to the institute, at the time the largest ever financial contribution to medical research.

-Huntsman, who lost both his parents to cancer and fought his own battle with the disease, said he wanted the institute to help make Utah the cancer research capital of the world.

 He also wielded his power as a billionaire benefactor to the center.
 After the cancer institute's director and CEO was fired in April 2017, Huntsman mounted a public campaign criticizing leaders of the university and took out full-age newspaper advertisements calling the officials "inept and uncaring."
 The director and CEO was reinstated a week after her firing and the school's health care leader and president stepped down.

-Note: This story has been updated to correct the current value of the Huntsman Corp.
-It is $11 billion, not $13 billion.